therizzlerinblack/no-boss-/README.md

 this is a small fun game if you don't want to do the test it's still fun but sadly dicontunued

-by the way we have a fake dicord that is not banned it's called slack here is the join code
+by the way we have a fake discord that is not banned it's called slack here is the join code

 https://join.slack.com/t/antiibossnobo-2cw2368/shared_invite/zt-336mx0ppc-7FkrfymDrRkjYq7q0fRocw